-- by selecting individuals with experience and qualifications that best meet the needs of the child(ren); - by enhancing opportunities for internal mobility and the promotion of qualified candidates who are current volunteers;

-- by enhancing advocacy for women and minorities in areas which they are underrepresented; and - by considering candidates without discrimination based on race, national and/or ethnic origin, gender, marital status, sexual-orientation, handicap/disability, religion, veteran status, age, or any other unlawful factor.
+- by selecting individuals with experience and qualifications that best meet the needs of the child(ren). - by enhancing opportunities for internal mobility and the promotion of qualified candidates who are current volunteers. - by enhancing advocacy for women and minorities in areas which they are underrepresented; and - by considering candidates without discrimination based on race, national and/or ethnic origin, gender, marital status, sexual-orientation, handicap/disability, religion, veteran status, age, or any other unlawful factor. - The program responds to all potential volunteer inquiries within five (5) business days of receipt.

-Section 5.1: Advertising.
+Section 7.1 Advertising.

-Paid and non-paid advertisements are used, including but not limited to:
+Paid and non-paid advertisements are used to attract potential volunteers, including but not limited to: